Ede Staal

-Ede Ulfert Staal (2 August 1941 – 22 July 1986) was a Dutch singer-songwriter from the Northern province of Groningen who sang mainly in Gronings dialect.
+Ede Ulfert Staal (2 August 1941 – 22 July 1986) was a Dutch singer-songwriter from the Northern province of Groningen who sang mainly in the Gronings dialect.

 Early life

 Ede Staal was born in 1941 in Warffum, the son of a NSB-father (National Socialist) and a farmer's daughter.
 His father worked as a teacher, and his eldest son Ede would later follow in his footsteps by becoming a teacher himself.

 Career

 At the age of five, Staal started making music.
-He was inspired by his grandfather who had worked as a musical director in Leens (and grew up in Leens).
+He was inspired by his grandfather who had worked as a musical director in Leens, where he grew up.

 His breakthrough came in 1974 with the song "I'm in the blues".
-He initially sang in the English language, having studied English at university.
+He initially sang in English, having studied that language at university.

-In 1981, he began singing in Gronings dialect, and became well known with the comical song "Mien toentje" (My little garden) as well as with "t Het nog nooit zo donker west" (It has never been so dark before).
+In 1981, he began singing in the Gronings dialect, and became well known with the comical song "Mien toentje" (My little garden) as well as with "t Het nog nooit zo donker west" (It has never been so dark before).

 One of his last songs was the emotional "Mien hogelaand" (My high land) in which Staal sang of his love for the region where he grew up.